 Aww!
 This video by Anand Mahindra is truly adorable

 New Delhi, Aug 02: Anand Mahindra, the Chairman of Mahindra Group who is famed for his tweets.
-It has been often seen that his Twitter posts go massively viral.
+It is often seen that his Twitter posts go massively viral.
 He keeps sharing interesting and motivating posts on his Twitter handle.
 Mostly, he uses hashtag #whatsappwonderbox for posting WhatsApp forwards carrying a very in-depth meaning of personal life and work life.

 His recent tweet of a toddler's haircut video is going viral.
-Here in the video a toddler is seen doing haircut and he giggles whenever the hairstylist is about trim his hairs.
+Here in this video a toddler looks extremely happy while doing haircut sitting in a woman's lap, whenever the hairstylist is about trim his hairs.
 The toddlers smile is so cute and highly adorable.
 This lovely video is alluring netizens extensively.
 Anand's tweets reveals that like every grandfather he misses his grandson tremendously who has gone to US.

 He tweets, "Whatever bad news you may have been encountering or reading, I guarantee this will make you smile, if not laugh loudly.
 And the world will suddenly seem ok.
 (Or maybe I'm just missing my grandson!)"